khanhtc1202/animu-crawling-system/README.md

 #### For `pacman` rss listener

-This service performed by python using libs:
+This service performed by python2.7 using libs:

 1. requests (install via `pip`)
 2. python-bs4 (install via package manger, such as `apt`)
 3. logging (install via `pip`)

+Install python libs via old version of `pip` may harm security problems.
+Please update your `pip` to newest version to avoid that kind of errors.

 #### For `server` media